Steve Lyons (baseball)

-Stephen John Lyons (born June 3, 1960) is a former American professional baseball player who previously worked as a television sportscaster for the New England Sports Network (NESN).
+Stephen John Lyons (born June 3, 1960) is an American former professional baseball player who previously worked as a television sportscaster for the New England Sports Network (NESN).
 He played in Major League Baseball (MLB) for four teams over a period of nine seasons (1985–1993), including four stints with the Boston Red Sox.
 He was initially an outfielder and third baseman, but found a niche as a utility player.
 After his retirement as a player, he became a television baseball commentator.
 In 2021, NESN announced Lyons would not be returning to his in-studio pre- and post-game analyst role.

 Early years

 Lyons was born in 1960 in Tacoma, Washington, and grew up in Eugene and Beaverton, Oregon.
 His father, Richard Lyons, was a star athlete at Hudson High School in Massachusetts, who encouraged him to play baseball.
 He attended Marist Catholic High School in Eugene, before graduating from Beaverton High School in 1978.
 He attended Oregon State on a partial baseball scholarship.
 After his junior year, Lyons was a first round draft pick (19th overall) by the Boston Red Sox in the 1981 MLB draft; he left Oregon State without graduating, to begin his baseball career.